eedide/Event-Driven-Microservices-with-Kafka/README.md

-# Event-Driven-Microservices-with-Kafka
+# Event-Driven-Microservices-with-Kafka (Uing SAGA -choereography- pattern)
 This is a demonstration app showing how to build event driven microservices using kafka.
-The app is a complete login/reset password system comprising of this services: Signup, Activate-User-Registration, Confirm-Registration, Login and Reset-Password
+The app is a backend API developed with nodejs and is a complete signup/login/reset password system.